 Deann Garcia holds a BFA in Applied Visual Arts from Oregon State University (2006) and an MA in Sustainable Design from Minneapolis College of Art and Design (2015).
 Focusing on visual story telling related to the human effects of climate change, she seeks to influence the design field to consider sustainability frameworks and circular economies in professional applications.
 Her MA thesis analyzed the social and environmental effects of sports apparel production and use, producing recommendations for both garment design and marketing for the bicycle industry in an effort to increase the rate of active transportation among women.
 Prior to coming to Oregon State, Deann was a design leader in the outdoor industry, focusing on identity development, advertising and strategy for PNW brands.
 She uses a systems thinking framework paired with a design thinking lens when tackling sticky problems.

-He holds Master of Fine Arts and Bachelor of Arts degrees in visual communications design from Purdue and also studied at the Korean Institute of Design Promotion in Seoul and the Academy of Art University in San Francisco.
+He holds a Master of Fine Arts and Bachelor of Arts degrees in visual communications design and interdisciplinary study in Interaction Design and Electronic & Time Based-Art at Purdue University, Indiana.
+He also studied at the Korean Institute of Design Promotion in Korea and the Academy of Art University in San Francisco.
 He’s an award-winning artist and designer whose scholarly publications have focused on designing and directing professional journals.

 Rick Febre is an instructor of graphic design.
 He has previously worked in publication design, print, web, advertising, and advertising photography.
 His works in publication design have been recognized by Graphic Design USA magazine.